ntartaro/iss-tracker-frontend/README.md

 #  ISS-WOW
 Where Over the World is the International Space Station?
-Welcome to a collaboration between me and Luis Ortiz for our General Asembly Web Development Immersive.
+Welcome to a collaboration between me and Luis Ortiz for our General Assembly Web Development Immersive.
 Our site can be found at https://wow-iss.surge.sh/

 ## Home Screen
 ![](https://i.imgur.com/lo3E4xw.png)